-Fast forward to present day, we’ve been together 3.5 years, lived together for 3, travelled to more than 20 countries together, combined our finances and assets, been on overseas holidays with his and my family, and have really intertwined our lives in just about every possible way.
-To me, our situation is entirely uncomplicated, but unfortunately that hasn’t meant that the visa application process has been easy.
-Read on for a complete overview that will hopefully make your application a bit less stressful!
+At the time of submitting our application (December 2019), we’d been together 3.5 years, lived together for 3, travelled to more than 20 countries together, combined our finances and assets, been on overseas holidays with his and my family, and had really intertwined our lives in just about every possible way.

 1 | Learn about the 820/801 Partner Visa